Dialogs

 - Data Field: For setting the value of a Global Data Item

-- Checkbox: When checked, the Global Data item used for this field gets a value of 1
+- Checkbox: When checked, the Global Data Item used for this field gets a value of 1

 - Radio Group: The Global Data Item gets a value depending on which Radio is selected (e.g., if the 1st Radio is selected, it gets a value of 1, if the 2nd Radio is selected a value of 2, and so on).
 To separate options, use a vertical bar ( | ) between them, for example “Radio 1|Radio 2|Radio 3”.

 - Button: This creates a new button that calls the on Button Click Visual Logic, i.e. triggers logic when the button within the dialog is clicked.
-Fill in “Text to display” to define how this will appear in the dialog.
+Fill in “Text to display” to define how this will appear in the Dialog.
 The name of this button can also be found as a variable in the Information Store.

 - Object Button: This creates a Button that displays a Simulation Object dialog.
 To do this, type the name of the Object (e.g. Activity 1) on the Global Data Item field

-- Drop-down: Use a Text Global Data Item that will take the value of the drop-down option you select.
+- Drop-down: Use a text Global Data Item that will take the value of the drop-down option you select.
 For example, if the second dropdown option is “Scenario 1”, your text variable will be set to “Scenario 1”.
 To separate options, use again a vertical bar ( | ) between them, for example “Text Item 1|Text Item 2|Text Item 3”.

 - Spreadsheet: This option displays a spreadsheet of your choice.
 The columns and the rows fields let you set the number of columns and rows shown by the Dialog.
 This option cannot be combined with other fields in the same Dialog.
+The spreadsheet will be displayed without header rows and will automatically add scroll bars if required.
+You might also want to check out the cell protection features in spreadsheets that will prevent the user editing cells you don't want them to.

 To make sure users enter valid values based on the requirements of your model use the following fields: